-North Vietnamese success in the war against the US encouraged the Communist Party of Thailand (CPT) to step up their campaign against government forces in Thailand.
+North Vietnamese success in the war against the US encouraged the Communist Party of Thailand (CPT) to step up its campaign against the government.
 However, the Thai military was able to suppress the CPT to such an extent that only limited guerrilla action against US bases and Thai government installations was possible, and this with the assistance of the Khmer Rouge in neighbouring Cambodia.
 These limited attacks declined further once Vietnam's forces defeated the Khmer Rouge in 1979.
 The Thai government was also strengthened by a massive US aid programme.